WHITE CHICKEN CHILI

 ADVERTISEMENT

-• 4 Anaheim peppers or poblano peppers
+• 4 Anaheim chiles or poblano chiles

 • 1 ½ tablespoons olive oil

-• 1 medium-sweet onion, minced
+• 1 medium-sweet onion, chopped

 • 1 ½ teaspoons ground cumin